glassoboe/Spiri_Public/README.md

 #Simulator

-Simulator-alpha-1.1 branch contains the alpha release of the simulator.
+This branch contains the alpha release of the simulator.

 It contains the following functionalities-: